githubyuto0919745/startup/startup/notes.md

 >- 29. Which of the following is true when the >-la parameter is specified for the ls console command?

 -  ls -la lists all files (including hidden) in long format

+-l is long format(shows detailed information for each file) -a is all files including hidden files

 >- 30. Which of the following is true for the domain name banana.fruit.bozo.click, >- >- which is the top level domain, which is a subdomain, which is a root domain?